 In order to apply for an Erasmus+ mobility, you need to complete the application form for studies or traineeship, as applicable.
 You are strongly advised to consult the programme of studies available at the partner universities before choosing the preferred placements.
 It is important to ensure that the course programme matches the programme of studies you are following at the University of Malta.

-In view of the current uncertainty of the UK's continued participation in the Erasmus+, mobility to the UK during Academic Year 2019/20 cannot be guaranteed.
+04/11/2019: In view of the current uncertainty of the UK's continued participation in the Erasmus+, funding for UK mobilities during Academic Year 2019/20 cannot be guaranteed at this stage.